saur-bh/dietplan/README.md

-# AI Diet Coach - Personalized Meal Planning App
+# Genetic Diet Coach – Personalized Nutrition & Fitness App

-A full-stack AI-powered diet planner that creates personalized 4-week shredding meal plans based on your health profile, measurements, and available foods.
+A full-stack genetic and LLM-powered diet planner that creates personalized meal plans based on your genetic report, measurements, food preferences, and available foods.
+The system leverages LLMs (like GPT-4o) to interpret genetic data, user-uploaded reports, typed or spoken preferences, and geo-location to generate actionable, science-backed nutrition and fitness guidance.

 ## 🚀 Features

-- **Health Report Upload**: Upload PDF, Markdown, or text files containing your health information
+- **Genetic Report Upload**: Upload your DNA/genetic report (PDF, Markdown, or text).
+If text extraction fails, the PDF is sent directly to the LLM for analysis.
-- **Body Measurements**: Input current measurements and fitness goals
-- **Food Availability**: Specify foods available in your location
+- **Flexible Input**: Type or speak your food preferences, eating habits, and goals.
+The LLM prompt incorporates all user-provided context, including geo-location.
+- **Food Database**: Add foods you have access to; all food items are saved in Firestore and visible for future planning.
+- **Profile & Measurements**: Enter and update your body measurements and personal profile; all data is stored in Firestore for history and future use.
+- **Photo Upload**: Upload your photo (for progress or analysis); images are stored in Firebase Storage and included in the LLM prompt for diet generation.
-- **AI Meal Planning**: Uses OpenAI GPT-4o to generate personalized 4-week meal plans
+- **Personalized Meal Planning**: LLM generates meal plans using your genetic data, preferences, available foods, and location.
-- **Meal Tracking**: Track completed meals with progress visualization
-- **Progress Dashboard**: View charts and statistics of your progress
-- **Firebase Integration**: Secure data storage and authentication
+- **Meal Tracking & Dashboard**: Track meals, visualize progress, and see all your data in one place.
+- **Secure Cloud Storage**: All sensitive data is securely stored in Firebase (Firestore & Storage).
-- **Responsive Design**: Beautiful UI that works on all devices
+- **Responsive Design**: Works beautifully on all devices.

 ## 🛠️ Tech Stack

 - **Frontend**: React + TypeScript + Tailwind CSS + Vite
 - **Backend**: Firebase Functions (Node.js)
-- **Database**: Firebase Firestore
+- **Database**: Firebase Firestore (stores user profile, measurements, food items, preferences)
-- **Storage**: Firebase Storage
+- **Storage**: Firebase Storage (stores user-uploaded photos and reports)
-- **Authentication**: Firebase Auth (Google Sign-in)
+- **Authentication**: Firebase Auth (Email/Password & Phone OTP)
-- **AI**: OpenAI GPT-4o API
+- **AI/LLM**: OpenAI GPT-4o API (for prompt-based meal plan generation)
 - **Charts**: Recharts
-- **File Upload**: react-dropzone
+- **File Upload**: react-dropzone, voice-to-text for spoken input
-- **PDF Processing**: PDF.js
+- **PDF Processing**: PDF.js (with fallback to LLM for unextractable PDFs)

 ## 📋 Prerequisites

 1. **Node.js** (v18 or higher)
 2. **Firebase CLI** (`npm install -g firebase-tools`)
 3. **Firebase Project** with the following enabled:
-   - Authentication (Google provider)
+   - Authentication (Email/Password and Phone)
    - Firestore Database
    - Firebase Storage
    - Firebase Functions